mspnp/cloud-design-patterns/pipes-and-filters/README.md

    func start
    ```

+   From this terminal you can see trace messages from the functions executing and this is where you can terminate the function as well with <kbd>Ctrl</kbd> + <kbd>c</kbd>.

-   Continue once you see the output message "Host lock lease acquired by instance ID ...".
-You monitor log output from this terminal tab for the following commands which
+1. Switch back to viewing your original terminal window once you see the output message "Host lock lease acquired by instance ID ..." indicating that the filters are ready to execute.

 ## Try it out